EndreaMagni/projet-mla/README.md

 - [Analyse des données](src/Run.ipynb)

 # Dataset
-The dataset used in this project can be found here :[Lien vers le dataset.][3] .
+The dataset used in this project can be found [here][3] .
 It includes parallel corpora for the languages involved in the translation model.